x-y-z/linux-1gb-thp/Documentation/filesystems/locking.rst

 filesystems and by the swapper.
 The latter will eventually go away.
 Please, keep it that way and don't breed new callers.

-->invalidatepage() is called when the filesystem must attempt to drop some or all of the buffers from the page when it is being truncated.
+->invalidate_folio() is called when the filesystem must attempt to drop some or all of the buffers from the page when it is being truncated.
 It returns zero on success.
-If ->invalidatepage is zero, the kernel uses block_invalidatepage() instead.
+If ->invalidate_folio is zero, the kernel uses block_invalidate_folio() instead.

 ->releasepage() is called when the kernel is about to try to drop the buffers from the page in preparation for freeing it.
 It returns zero to